getify/Functional-Light-JS/ch5.md

 }
 ```

-The brute-force strategy is to create an interface function to interact with that performs the following steps:
+The brute-force strategy to *quarantine* the side causes/effects when using this utility in the rest of our program is to create an interface function that performs the following steps:

 1. capture the to-be-affected current states
 2. set initial input states